-When your home battery is empty, it means there is no stored energy available in the battery.
-In this case, your home will likely rely on other energy sources, such as the power grid, solar panels, or another form of energy generation.
+When your home battery is empty, it means that there is no more stored energy available in the battery.
+In this case, your house will likely rely on other energy sources, such as the power grid, solar panels, or another form of energy generation.
 Here are some possible scenarios:

-Back to the power grid: If your home battery is empty, your house will likely receive electricity from the public power grid again.
-Your electricity consumption will be supplemented by the grid, just as before the installation of the home battery.
+Back to the power grid: If your home battery is empty, your house will likely start receiving electricity from the public power grid again.
+Your electricity consumption will be supplemented by the grid, just like before the installation of the home battery.

-Solar panels: If you have solar panels installed, your house will rely on the energy being generated by the solar panels at that time.
-During sunny hours, the energy will be directly routed from the solar panels to your home.
-If there is no direct energy generation (for instance, at night or on cloudy days), your home will switch to the power grid.
+Solar panels: If you have installed solar panels, your house will depend on the energy that is being generated by the panels at that moment.
+During sunny hours, the energy will be directed from the solar panels directly to your house.
+If there is no direct energy generation (for example, at night or on cloudy days), your house will switch to the power grid.

-Additional energy sources: Besides the power grid and solar panels, your house can also utilize other energy sources, such as a generator or wind turbines, if you have them installed.
-These sources can supplement the energy needs of your home when the home battery is empty.
+Additional energy sources: Apart from the power grid and solar panels, your house may also use other energy sources, such as a generator or wind turbines, if you have them installed.
+These sources can serve as a supplement to your home's energy needs when the home battery is empty.

 Ole Diepstraten